Land registration (Scots law): Indexing system

 The GRS is indexed by the names of the parties and the property itself.
 Each property is given a search sheet which lists all the recorded deeds for that property.
-If there is a subdivision of the property, a new search sheet is given to that subdivision of the property, and a 'break off' note is made on the original property's search sheet.
-Each party's names to the deed recorded will also be indexed, so the deed is also identifiable by names alone and are stored in the 33 county divisions of Scotland (see above).
+If there is a subdivision of the property, a new search sheet is given to that subdivision, and a 'break off' note is made on the original property's search sheet.
+Each party's names recorded on the deed will also be indexed, so the deed is also identifiable by names alone.
+Deeds are stored in the 33 county divisions of Scotland (see above).